Did you know that sunglasses, or at least sunglass lenses, regularly need to be replaced?

 The size and fit of the sunglasses is important.
 Bigger is definitely better if you spend a lot of time outdoors.
 Larger wrap-around eyewear is best if you regularly ski or spend many hours in the water, as this style blocks light from all directions.

-For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Westfarms Eye Associates, PC in Farmington today!
+For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Dr. Jenkins & Associates in Newington today!